isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 - Migrating all content from your old website to your new Isomer website
 - Creating and updating content such as text or images
 - Approving and publishing any content changes
-- Ensuring that your website content meets content-related standards in DSS
+- Ensuring that your website content meets Digital Service Standards (DSS)
 - Maintaining access rights to the editing of your website and regularly removing inactive users

 These can be done through our Content Management System, IsomerCMS.
 [Learn more about IsomerCMS]()